thellimist/TIL/README.md

 ### Day 25: 19/02/2017
 Facade: the face of a building, especially the principal front that looks onto a street or open space

+Fosbury flop, the technique used in high jump sport allows the jumper to maintain their center of mass below their body allowing to jump even higher.

 #### Egyptian Hieroglyphs
 From Egyptian hieroglyphs comes Phoenician alphabet.
 From Phoenician alphabet comes Paleo-Hebrew alphabet, Aramaic alphabet, Greek alphabet.
 Phoenicians were Semitic people unlike Egyptian's so the language is totally seperate.
 Phoenician were conquered by Ancient Egyptians were a long time so there were a lot of cultural exchanges between two nations.